Skip to content

 """

-This function checks the type of 'lower' and 'upper', and the 'default'
+This function converts the 'lower' and 'upper' bounds, as well as the 'default'

 Args: